 - Should I upgrade my One to a One S? - This is a tough one.
 While an improvement in multiple departments, the One S isn’t so much of an leap forward that it necessitates upgrading.
 Both systems play the same games, so you won’t miss out there.
 If you upgraded to an HDR TV and wanted to enjoy the difference it makes to your graphics, it would perhaps justify upgrading to a One S.

 Which Xbox One should I buy?

 Now you’re armed with all the knowledge you need, which Xbox should you opt for?

-“I want the best of the best, no expense spared” – Wait for the Scorpio.
-The ability to play games in 4K and the added graphical ability will set it apart from the One and One S. Microsoft have claimed it will be the most powerful games console ever.
+“I want the best of the best, no expense spared” - Buy the One X. The ability to play games in 4K and the added graphical ability will set it apart from the One and One S. Microsoft have claimed it will be the most powerful games console ever.

 “I want a good deal” - The One S is your best bet.
 While you may think that the original One would be the cheapest, this isn’t generally the case.
 Stock is running low, and most retailers have moved on to using the One S in most of their high profile bundles.
 Of course, there will always be exceptions to the rule.

-“I’m limited on space, so I need a console that fits my TV stand” – If in doubt, go for the One S. It’s 40% smaller than the original One, and the power supply is internal, meaning you won’t have an ungainly “brick” plug to worry about.
-Although we don’t know how big the Scorpio will be, it’s likely to be a similar size (or possibly bigger) than the original Xbox One.
+“I’m limited on space, so I need a console that fits my TV stand” - Go for the One S or the X. The S is 40% smaller than the original One, and the power supply is internal, meaning you won’t have an ungainly “brick” plug to worry about.
+The X, remarkably, is even smaller than the One S, although not by the same margin as the One S to the One.